 The development of karst topography and contamination of groundwater are both related to the Arapien Shale.
 The evaporite-rich Arapien underlies much of the Skinner Peaks quadrangle.
-Groundwater moving through the Arapien dissolves the evaporates causing surface collapse and subsequent formation of sink-holes evaporite dissolution also results in the contamination of the groundwater.
+Groundwater moving through the Arapien dissolves the evaporates causing surface collapse and subsequent formation of sink-holes; evaporite dissolution also results in the contamination of the groundwater.
 Land-owner W. Jay Dailey reported the development of sink-holes and collapse structures in hay fields in Flat Canyon; he also reported salty water in a stock well in Flat Canyon.
-Vogel (1957) and Hunt (1950) cited similar reports from local residents concerning the quality of well water.
+Vogel (1957) and Hunt (1950) cite similar reports from local residents concerning the quality of well water.

-GEOLOGIC HISTORY AND INTERPRETATIONS
+More to after the STRUCTURAL GEOLOGIC HISTORY [AND INTERPRETATIONS]